brianfluk/software-engineering-project/iteration-01.plan.md

 Goals:
 * Come up with a team workflow
-* Create a development roadmanp
+* Create a development roadmap
 * Assign roles for each team member
 * Assign priorities to each feature
 * Collect data to define our product better